bash0C7/mcp-ruby-skeleton/README.md

 Replace the path with the absolute path to your `run_server.rb` file on your system.

-After configuring, restart Claude Desktop and ask it to generate a random number, such as:
-"Generate a random number between 1 and 50."
+After configuring, restart Claude Desktop and try a prompt like "Generate a random number between 1 and 50."

 ## Debugging